How you can contribute to OpenRocket 🚀

 OpenRocket is an Open Source project, meaning that the source code is freely available and anybody can help make the software better.
-The program is mainly developed by Sampo Niskanen in his free time.
-Help is very much appreciated.
 You don’t even need coding skills, as there are other things to do as well.

 Below are a few suggestions of areas that would need help.
-If you’d like to participate, please join the development mailing list and introduce your ideas there.
+If you’d like to participate, you can send us a message on Discord, file an issue for your suggestion on GitHub or join the development mailing list and introduce your ideas there.

 - Java development

 - Aerodynamic computation methods

 To help you guide through the different roles of an OpenRocket contributer you can read our contribution guidelines.